-1. Definitions; Interpretation.
+- 1. Definitions; Interpretation.
 Unless otherwise defined herein, all capitalized terms used herein and defined in the Loan Agreement shall have the respective meanings given to those terms in the Loan Agreement.
-Other rules of construction set forth in the Loan

-Agreement, to the extent not inconsistent with this Agreement, apply to this Agreement and are hereby incorporated by reference.

-- 2. Confirmation.
+Other rules of construction set forth in the Loan Agreement, to the extent not inconsistent with this Agreement, apply to this Agreement and are hereby incorporated by reference. - 2.
+Confirmation.
 Each Co-Borrower hereby acknowledges and agrees that: (i) the Loan Agreement sets forth the legal, valid, binding and continuing obligations of such Co-Borrower to Lenders, (ii) the Obligations to Lenders under the Loan Agreement are secured by validly perfected security interests in all assets of such Co-Borrower, the effectiveness and validity of which are hereby confirmed and (iii) no Co-Borrower has any cause of action, claim, defense or set-off against any Lender or any of their respective affiliates and subsidiaries, officers, directors, employees, shareholders, agents and representatives ("Related Parties") in any way regarding or relating to the Loan Agreement or such Lender's or their respective Related Parties' actions thereunder and to the extent any such cause of action, claim, defense or set-off ever existed, whether foreseen or unforeseen, it is waived and such Lender and their respective Related Parties are released from any such causes of action, claims, defenses or rights of set-off of each Co-Borrower. - 3.
-Amendments to Loan Agreement. - (a) Co-Borrowers and Lenders hereby agree that the definition of "Maturity Date" appearing in Section 1.1 of the Loan Agreement is hereby deleted in its entirety and is replaced with the following: - ""Maturity Date" means, (a) with respect to Loan A and Loan B, September 1, 2020, and (b) with respect to Loan C and Loan D, January 1, 2021, or if earlier, the date of acceleration of such Loan following an Event of Default or the date of prepayment, whichever is applicable." - (b) Co-Borrowers and Lender hereby agree that Section 2.2(g) of the Loan Agreement is hereby deleted in its entirety and replaced with the following:
+Amendments to Loan Agreement. - (a) Co-Borrowers and Lenders hereby agree that the definition of "Maturity Date" appearing in Section 1.1 of the Loan Agreement is hereby deleted in its entirety and is replaced with the following: - ""Maturity Date" means, (a) with respect to Loan A and Loan B, August 1, 2020, and (b) with respect to Loan C and Loan D, January 1, 2021, or if earlier, the date of acceleration of such Loan following an Event of Default or the date of prepayment, whichever is applicable." - (b) Co-Borrowers and Lenders hereby agree that Section 2.2(a) of the Loan Agreement is hereby deleted in its entirety and replaced with the following: - "(a) Scheduled Payments.
+Co-Borrowers shall make a payment of accrued interest and principal in repayment of each Loan in the amounts and on the Payment Dates as set forth in the Note applicable to such Loan (collectively, the "Scheduled Payments").
+Co-Borrowers shall make such Scheduled Payments commencing on the date set forth in the Note applicable to such Loan and continuing thereafter on the first Business Day of each calendar month (each a "Payment Date") through the Maturity Date applicable to such Loan.
+In any event, all unpaid principal and accrued interest on each Loan shall be due and payable in full on the Maturity Date applicable to each Loan."